-Ron and Edna Juran serve a diverse range of ministries in Belize, including several churches, a pregnancy center, and a drug rehab halfway house.
+Ron and Edna Juran serve through a diverse range of ministries in Belize.

 Rhayna was sent to Pastora Cristina’s church in the DR in 2008, and she serves as a leader in the church as well as the Logistics Coordinator for Operation Blessing.

 Romeo and Glennis Smith returned to their native homeland of Guyana to start a ministry home for street children, so that they could be raised in a loving and godly environment.

 Beverly Roberts returned to her native homeland of Georgetown, Guyana, and began a breakfast program for the at-risk and disadvantaged children in Tiger Bay.

 Patricia moved to India to train and disciple Indian students in reaching out to India’s large concentration of international students.